phultquist/jhmc-scripts/README.md

 ## Usage
 Code in `./Roster Registration` should be put in the roster registration spreadsheet that the Roster Registration Google Form backs up to.
 Code in `./Name Tags`, as you might be able to guess, is for generating name tags from the link listed.
 There must be a template listed (first line).

+### Special Note
+I didn't write `./Roster Registration/checkLunch.gs` or `./Roster Registration/getRosterEntry.gs`, but they are still crucial.